 Prof. Levin lectured on a hierarchy of musical motives that were so specific as to be potentially useful for authenticating Mozart's compositions.
 On the one hand, I was disappointed with the lecture because of my ignorance of music theory; I was expecting an easily understandable musical structure.
 On the other hand, Prof. Levin awakened my awareness of structure in music, and led me to examine structure in Mozart's music.

-If you take just one atom, carbon, you can change the atomic microstructure and get anything from hard, brilliant diamonds to lubricating graphite to light weight club golf shafts, superconductors, and even buckyballs with amazing properties and uses.
-It is the differences in the repetitive microstructure of the carbon atoms that gives these materials such different properties, and my expertise in examining was these microstructures.
+If you take just one atom, carbon, you can change the atomic microstructure and get anything from hard, brilliant diamonds to lubricating graphite to light weight golf club shafts, to superconductors, and even buckyballs with amazing properties and uses.
+It is the differences in the repetitive microstructure of the carbon atoms that gives these materials such different properties, and my expertise was in examining these microstructures.